Congratulations on your decision to embark on your MBA journey.

 Prepare to write your graduate admissions test

-Make sure to study for your GMAT or GRE admissions test in advance, obtain any resources (Kaplan, Princeton Review, etc.) that can help you prepare for the exam like books or practice tests.
+Make sure to study for your GMAT or GRE (for a program in English) or TAGE MAGE (for a program in French) admissions test in advance, obtain any resources (Kaplan, Princeton Review, etc.) that can help you prepare for the exam like books or practice tests.
 You can also register for tutoring services or preparatory courses that expose you to the types of questions you will see on the exam.

 Make sure you register for your test date well in advance.
 Choose a convenient testing location that is located near you.
 Get a good amount of rest the night before, eat an energizing meal, and stay hydrated going into your test.
 Good luck with your test!